 • 1 January – 31 March

 The deadlines for filing quarterly updates will be on the 7th of the following month for each quarter.
-Therefore, if an election for calendar quarters is made, an extra five days is available before the update is due.
+Therefore, if an election for calendar quarters is made, an extra five days are available before the update is due.
 Updates can be submitted more frequently and up to 10 days earlier than the quarter dates, where the information for the quarter is already known and completed.

 Separate updates are also required for each self-employed trade/business.